-Secondly, we observe that we can consider just the case $E=0$, since for $mn=pq$ the square matrix associated with Equation \eqref{gensylv} is square, and the unique solvabilty of the generalized $\star$-Sylvester equation \eqref{gensylv} is equivalent to the existence of a unique solution of the homogeneous equation \eqref{hom}.
+Since for $mn=pq$ the matrix associated with Equation \eqref{gensylv} is square, the unique solvability of the generalized $\star$-Sylvester equation \eqref{gensylv}, for any right-hand side, is equivalent to the existence of a unique solution of the homogeneous equation \eqref{hom}.
+Then, it is sufficient to prove the equivalence of conditions on the pencil $\mathcal Q(\la)$ with the uniqueness of solution of the homogeneous equation \eqref{hom}.

-We continue by considering the case $p \not\in \{ m, n\}$.
-As a direct consequence of Lemma~\ref{lem:rectangular}, the statement is true in this case.
-More precisely, the solution of \eqref{hom} is non-unique, and $\cQ(\lambda)$ is singular because it is non-square.
-To see this, note that $\cQ(\la)$ has size $(p+q)\times(m+n)$.
-If $p+q=m+n$ this fact, together with the identity $mn=pq$, would imply $\{m,n\}=\{p,q\}$, since both $m,n$ and $p,q$ are the roots of the same quadratic polynomial, namely $x^2-(m+n)x+mn$.